HR Departments are increasingly asked to do more with less staff, and more often than not, they are spread too thin.

 What types of companies benefit the most from taking benefits off-payroll?

-But generally speaking, the larger the organization, the more issues it will see when it comes to inconsistencies and errors in payroll-deduct benefit programs.
+But generally, the larger the organization, the more issues it will see when it comes to inconsistencies and errors in payroll-deduct benefit programs.
 There are hiccups in the actual payroll deduction process, missed or late enrollments, data entry errors, and countless other mistakes that can occur.
-And the larger the organization, the more likely it’s going to happen.
+And the larger the organization, the more likely mistakes are going to happen.

 Size is not the only determining factor here.
 Certain industries, such as hospitality and retail, have large part-time or seasonal populations that typically are not offered benefits.
-However, the economy is changing drastically, and the number of part-time and gig workers continue to represent a larger portion of the overall workforce each year.
+The economy is changing drastically, though, and the number of part-time and gig workers continue to represent a larger portion of the overall workforce each year.

 “What the heck do I do?”